A higher-order singular value decomposition tensor emulator for spatio-temporal simulators

 \subsection{Emulators/Surrogates}

 The use of emulators, or equivalently surrogate models, has appeared widely in the uncertainty quantification and computer experiments literature, as is detailed in \cite{gramacy2020surrogates}.
 Their principal use is to approximate computationally intensive functions at a reduced computational cost.
-Very broadly, they can be categorized as methods that use Gaussian processes, as in \cite{gu2018} for instance, and polynomial basis (polynomial chaos) expansions, as in \cite{Sargsyan2016}.
+Very broadly, they can be categorized as methods that use GPs, as in \cite{gu2018} for instance, and polynomial basis (polynomial chaos) expansions, as in \cite{Sargsyan2016}.
 In addition, others have considered surrogate models that are based on mechanistic models \citep[e.g.,][]{leeds2014emulator} and neural network models \citep[e.g.,][]{tripathy2018deep}.
 This is an active area of research.
 For example, \cite{kasim2020up} recently introduced a method that uses a deep neural network that learns its own architecture for the purposes of emulation.

 Below, we discuss in more detail emulators that are based on modeling the right singular vectors in an SVD and come back to tensor-based emulators after a brief introduction to tensor decomposition.